astridxd/QA-Food/README.md

                                                     LLMModel  <        web_search()  <  >    LLMModel
                             Qwen-Coder-2.5-Instruct    <                                         >   Phi-3.5-mini-instruct

+🌱 Future Garden <br />
+Ideas I'm excited to grow: <br />
+Better models on servers that can handle them<br />
+Handling g > mg calculations better<br />
+Adding more safety when running generated code<br />
+Custom dietary preference profiles<br />
+Integration with meal planning<br />

+🎨 Design Philosophy<br />
+Try your best to answer from the provided database, when in doubt, query the internet.<br />
+Always provide context, not just facts<br />

 🎯 The Journey

-🌱 Future Garden
-Ideas I'm excited to grow:
-Better models on servers that can handle them
-Handling g > mg calculations better
-Adding more safety when running generated code
-Custom dietary preference profiles
-Integration with meal planning

-🎨 Design Philosophy
-Try your best to answer from the provided database, when in doubt, query the internet.
-Always provide context, not just facts

-🤝 Let's Connect
+🤝 Let's Connect<br />
 I'd love to hear your thoughts on making this even better!
 Feel free to reach out at iliescu.astrid@yahoo.com

 Built with ❤️ and probably too much coffee ☕